Neorevn/OfficeApp/README.md

 You can run the application either locally using Python or containerized with Docker.

-#### Option A: Running with Docker (Recommended)
+#### Option A: Running with Docker for Production (Recommended)

-This is the easiest way to run the application in a containerized environment.
+This method builds the optimized frontend and serves it from the Python backend, simulating a production environment.

 1.  **Build and run the services:**
-    This single command builds the image and starts the Flask server.
-The server will connect to the cloud database you configured in your `.env` file.
+    This single command performs a multi-stage build: it builds the frontend assets and then copies them into the final Python image.
     ```sh
     docker compose up --build
     ```